How to ship a car

 Some carriers come right to your door to pick up your car, while others may require you to bring it to a local drop-off point.

-Either way, the driver inspects the car (you should be a part of this process, taking pictures or video to document the condition of your car).
-Your car is then loaded onto the truck and begins its journey.
+Either way, the driver inspects the car (you should be a part of this process, taking pictures or video to document the condition of your car), then your car is loaded onto the truck to begin its journey.
 Many companies offer GPS tracking during shipping so you know exactly where your car is at any given time.

-The distance was 1,800 miles and we had two vehicles.
-I didn't want go caravanning across the country in January, so I contacted a lot of different auto transport companies … Our vehicle arrived faster than I even thought it would.
-It was a great experience because the car was in great shape.”
+The distance was 1,800 miles … Our vehicle arrived faster than I even thought it would ...
+It was a great experience because the car was in great shape.

 6. Pick up your car